 Closing remarks

-Some follow-up social media with a link to the recording and recap post would also be worthwhile, especially for folks in time zones where attending live is inconvenient.
+Promotion: Promotion of this event is key for attendance and should occur 1-2 weeks prior.
+Announce the event in a brief post on /news and promote it on the official WordPress social media channels.
+You can include regular reminders in channels such as #core, #marketing, and #announcements.
+Follow-up social media posts with a link to the recording and a recap post are also worthwhile, especially for folks in time zones where attending live is inconvenient.
 In that vein, WordPress did advertise in the post that people could pre-submit questions.

-There’s not a lot of work for mar/comms in regard to this element.
+There’s not a lot of work for mar/comms regarding this element.
 Just coordinate with Josepha and the production team to discuss including a release-related podcast in the schedule.
-The timing is less strict, though it is recommended to do it at least a few weeks prior to the release to help build momentum and excitement around the release.
-The podcast topic can also focus on a particular area or theme.
-For example, the 6.0 release included a guest from the design team (the design lead for the release), and for 6.3, one of the release leads.
+The timing is less strict, though it is recommended to do it at least a few weeks before the release to help build momentum and excitement around the release.
+The podcast topic can also focus on a particular topic and/or include guests from the release squad.

 But wait, there’s more!
 After the release announcement is published, your contributions as mar/comms lead may continue.
 Here are some additional responsibilities you may have in the weeks to come: